croservices/cro/docs/intro/spa-with-cro.md

 and a further one once it has completed, so we can again indicate that the operation completed in the UI.

-First, let's setup `react-thunk`, which is a pice of middleware.
+First, let's setup `react-thunk`, which is a piece of middleware.
 Back in `frontend/index.js`, add:

 ```